Key Takeaways

 - Duty to retreat laws in some states require you to attempt to flee before using lethal force, even in your own home

-- Stand your ground laws in other states remove the duty to retreat, but still require a reasonable belief of imminent death or serious bodily harm
+- Stand your ground laws in other states remove the duty to retreat but still require a reasonable belief of imminent death or serious bodily harm

 The Korean business owners in 1992 were largely not prosecuted, but the legal environment has changed significantly since then.
-Plan your defense within the law, or your civil unrest survival plan could end with you behind bars instead of behind your barricade.
+Plan your defense within the law, or your survival plan could end with you behind bars instead of behind your barricade.

 How Much Warning You’ll Actually Get

 Here’s the honest truth: civil unrest can go from simmering tension to street-level danger in a matter of hours.
-A controversial court verdict, a police shooting caught on video, a sudden economic shock — the trigger events are often sudden, even if the underlying tension has been building for months.
+A controversial court verdict, a police shooting caught on video, a sudden economic shock — the trigger events are often sudden, even if underlying tension has been building for months.
 The 1992 LA riots exploded within hours of the verdict.
 The 2020 Minneapolis unrest escalated from peaceful protest to structure fires overnight.

 If you’re waiting for a formal warning from authorities, you’re already behind.
 Your real warning system is paying attention: monitor local news, watch social media sentiment in your area, and understand that political instability, economic stress, and high-profile legal proceedings are leading indicators, not background noise.
-Be aware of how media coverage can amplify events — during the LA riots, live television coverage of looting with no police response actually accelerated the spread of looting to new areas.
-Misinformation spreads even faster on social media today.
-Verify before you act on anything you see online.

-The First 72 Hours: Shelter in Place During Riots
+The First 72 Hours: Shelter in Place

 The first hour is about information and decisions, not action-movie heroics.
-When you become aware that civil unrest is active or imminent in your area, your first move is to account for every family member.
+When you become aware that civil unrest is active or imminent, your first move is to account for every family member.
 Where are your kids?
-Is your spouse at work across town?
-Can they get home, or should they shelter where they are?
+Can your spouse get home, or should they shelter where they are?
 This is why you need a creating a family emergency communication plan established well before anything happens.
-Make your shelter-in-place vs. evacuate decision based on criteria you’ve already established: Is the unrest moving toward your neighborhood?
-Are roads still passable?
-Do you have enough supplies to stay put?
-Hesitation kills.
-Decide fast, commit fully.

 If you’re sheltering in place, the first day is about hardening your home and becoming invisible.
-Board up ground-floor windows with plywood you’ve already cut to size and stored in your garage — if you’re measuring and cutting plywood while a mob is three blocks away, you waited too long.
+Board up ground-floor windows with plywood you’ve already cut to size and stored in your garage — if you’re measuring and cutting while a mob is three blocks away, you waited too long.
 Kill exterior lights that draw attention.
 Put interior lights on timers so the house looks normally occupied but not like a supply depot.
 Close blinds and curtains.
 Move valuables and critical supplies away from exterior walls.
-Do not go outside to watch what’s happening.
-This is not a spectator sport.
-In the 1992 LA riots, many of the 2,383 injuries were bystanders and people who ventured out to see what was going on.

-When Days Become Weeks: Civil Unrest Emergency Supplies
+When Days Become Weeks: Extended Supply Planning

-If unrest extends beyond 72 hours, you’re entering a fundamentally different situation.
-The LA riots lasted six days.
-Argentina’s 2001 crisis saw intermittent looting and instability for weeks.
-In Portland in 2020, sustained unrest continued for over 100 days.
-When days become weeks, systems break down in a predictable order: first, retail supply chains fail — grocery stores close, gas stations shut down or run dry, pharmacies are looted or locked.
+When days become weeks, systems break down in a predictable order.
+First, retail supply chains fail — grocery stores close, gas stations shut down or run dry, pharmacies are looted or locked.
 Second, utilities become unreliable — not necessarily because infrastructure is damaged, but because repair crews won’t enter unsafe areas.
 Third, waste and sanitation degrade, especially in dense urban areas.
 Fourth — and this is the one people don’t think about — social cohesion in your immediate neighborhood either solidifies or fractures.

 The communities that fare best during extended unrest are the ones where neighbors already know each other, have established trust, and can organize watches, share resources, and present a unified front.
 A neighborhood of strangers behind locked doors is a collection of soft targets.

-Long-Term: If It Doesn’t Resolve Quickly
+Long-Term Instability: If It Doesn’t Resolve Quickly

-Argentina’s 2001 collapse is the cautionary tale here.
+Argentina’s 2001 collapse is the cautionary tale.
 What began as an economic crisis and a few days of intense looting evolved into months of instability, with unemployment exceeding 25%, the peso losing roughly 75% of its value, and crime rates that stayed elevated for years.
 Venezuela’s more recent collapse followed a similar trajectory — extended instability where medications, batteries, fuel, and hygiene products became the most valuable barter commodities, more useful than the collapsing currency.

 In a prolonged scenario, new threats emerge that weren’t present in the acute phase.
 Organized criminal activity fills the vacuum left by overwhelmed law enforcement.
 Price gouging and black markets become the primary economy for scarce goods.
 Neighborhoods can become territorial.

-- Don’t take all supplies out at once in view of others — if you’re carrying cases of water into your house while your neighbors are rationing, you’ve just painted a target on yourself
+Your operational security becomes paramount.
+Don’t take all your supplies out at once in view of others — if you’re carrying cases of water into your house while your neighbors are rationing, you’ve just painted a target on yourself.
+Vary your routine.
+Avoid discussing supply levels with anyone outside your trusted inner circle.
+Use blackout curtains if running generators at night — light and sound attract attention when surrounding homes are dark.

 Based on historical patterns from Argentina and Venezuela, the items that become most valuable during extended disruption are: prescription medications, batteries, fuel, hygiene products (feminine hygiene products especially), reading glasses, coffee, alcohol, and ammunition.
-Understanding barter economics before you need them is part of a complete civil unrest survival plan.

 Your Civil Unrest Preparedness Checklist

-- Store a minimum of one month of food and water for every household member to eliminate dangerous supply runs during active unrest.
+- Store a minimum of one month of food and water for every household member to eliminate dangerous supply runs

-- Reinforce all exterior doors with 3-inch screws in strike plates, secondary deadbolts, and security bars on sliding doors.
+- Reinforce all exterior doors with 3-inch screws in strike plates, secondary deadbolts, and security bars on sliding doors

-- Build a 72-hour go-bag for every family member including water, food, medications, documents, cash in small bills, and local paper maps.
+- Build a 72-hour go-bag for every family member including water, food, medications, documents, cash in small bills, and local paper maps

-- Consult a local attorney about your state’s self-defense laws so you understand legal boundaries before a crisis forces split-second decisions.
+- Consult a local attorney about your state’s self-defense laws so you understand legal boundaries before a crisis

 - Install security cameras with cloud-based recording so footage survives even if the camera is destroyed.
 Position them to cover all entry points.